 How do I claim?

-To claim, complete the discretionary housing payment application form .
+To claim, complete the discretionary housing payment application form.
 We’ll ask for details of your current circumstances and reasonable evidence to support your claim (for example, evidence of any outgoings or medical circumstances).
+As part of your application, you will be able to upload your evidence.
+We recommend that, to assist you with completing this application, you gather the supporting evidence prior to starting this form.
 We’ll still consider your application even if you can’t provide us with the evidence we asked for.
 Each case is treated strictly on its own merits.

 What happens once I’ve claimed?